Generalized Stirling permutations and forests: Higher-order Eulerian and Ward numbers: Increasing trees and forests

 \section{Increasing trees and forests}

-Gessel \cite{Gessel_78a} and Park \cite{Park_94a} discussed the bijection between $\nu$--Stirling permutations and the class of increasing trees.
-In this section we generalize these results to the class of $(\nu,t,[n])$--Stirling permutations introduced above.
+Gessel \cite{Gessel_78a}, Park \cite{Park_94a}, and Janson, Kuba and Panholzer \cite{Janson_11} discussed the bijection between $\nu$--Stirling permutations and the class of increasing trees.
+In this section we discuss generalizations of these results to the class of $(\nu,t,[n])$--Stirling permutations introduced above.
+These latter ones are a particular case of the Stirling permutations of the multiset $\{1^{\nu_1},2^{\nu_2},\ldots,n^{\nu_n}\}$ discussed by Kuba and Panholzer \cite{Kuba_11}.
 For the $(\nu,\bm{t},n)$--Stirling permutations, we introduce a similar construction in terms of forests.

 \begin{definition} Let $X=\{x_1<\cdots<x_n\}$ be a totally ordered set.
 An increasing $X$--tree is a rooted tree with the internal vertices labelled by the elements of $X$ in such a way that the node labelled $x_1$ is distinguished as the root and such that, for each $2 \leq i \leq n$, the labels of the nodes in the unique path from the root to the node labelled $x_i$ form an increasing sequence.
 A generalized increasing $X$--tree is an increasing $X_0$--tree with $|X|+1$ internal vertices labelled by the elements of the set $X_0=\{x_0=0<x_1< x_2< \cdots <x_n\}$. \end{definition}